Peter Lee Jung-sum: Personal life

 Lee's younger brothers are martial artist and actor Bruce Lee and musician Robert Lee.
-Through the marriage of Bruce and Linda Lee Cadwell, he is the uncle of American actors Brandon Lee and Shannon Lee.
+Through the marriage of Bruce and Linda Lee Cadwell, he was the uncle of American actors Brandon Lee and Shannon Lee.

 Lee married Eunice Lam in 1966, and had a son Lee Hoi-ho (李凱豪).
 Lee and Lam divorced in 1971 due to personality differences.
 He later earned a PhD from the University of Hong Kong.
 In 1980 he married Miss Hong Kong 1975 winner Mary Cheung, and they had a son Lee Wai-ho (李偉豪) and a daughter Lee Yuk-yee (李珏頤).
 Lee and Cheung divorced in 1995.